danxfisher/Magic-Mirror/README.md

 # My Magic Mirror

-A simple webpage for a Raspberry Pi magic mirror, updated every 10 seconds.
+A simple webpage for a Raspberry Pi magic mirror that updates every 10 seconds.

 Within the `js/scripts.js` file, change `ENTER_CITY` and `ENTER_STATE` with your location: